 What if I haven’t decided on a major yet?

-You don’t have to declare your major immediately.
-Many students take a while to make this decision.
-Your advisor will be a good resource with this, and we have an Office of Students in Academic Transition as well.
+You don’t have to declare your major immediately; many students take a while to make this decision.
+Your advisor will be a good resource, and we have an Office of Students in Academic Transition as well.
 The staff in that office can advise you about the available majors, and students can take various assessments to determine their strengths and personal preferences.

 How many classes will I take?

-The normal class load will be four four-credit-hour classes each semester.
+The average class load for students will include four four-credit-hour courses, or sixteen (16) total credit hours, each semester.
 By taking at least 16 hours each semester, you will reach the required 128 hours for graduation in four years.

 Am I required to attend every class?